Azzybana/candle/chloe/README.md

 # Chloe

-A standalone Rust project for running quantized Qwen3 models locally.
+A standalone Rust project for running quantized Qwen3 models locally with multiple modes.

 ## Usage